 Mother called me by mistake – let that sink in – and left a brief voicemail saying that her younger sister, my aunt, had passed on.

 I’ll always remember my aunt being an excitable, little woman.
 She resembled Mother but with black hair instead of blond and smaller.
-Actress, Juliette Lewis, reminds me of her.
+Actress, Juliette Lewis, and singer, Cindi Lauper, remind me of her.

 She married several times — at least twice.
 I remember two of her husbands: Uncle Eli and Uncle Mark.
 Both good people as far I knew them.
 Very patient.
 No children.